 So much has been written about this multiple award-nominated novel, I won’t rehash the story, but if you like audio books, this is definitely one for your “must-listen” list.
 Actor Adam Lazarre-White is pitch-perfect, not only when it comes to the Black family at the center of the narrative but also in portraying the white trash grifters and petty criminals with their dubious, dangerous schemes.

-Crosby has written his dialog with a precise ear for the rhythms and patterns of speech of his native southern Virginia (the pleading “Just hear me out,” from someone Bug should never in a million years listen to).
-Combined with Lazarre-White’s talents, Crosby’s characters come to life unforgettably.
+Cosby has written his dialog with a precise ear for the rhythms and patterns of speech of his native southern Virginia (the pleading “Just hear me out,” from someone Bug should never in a million years listen to).
+Combined with Lazarre-White’s talents, Cosby’s characters come to life unforgettably.
 Good and bad, Black and white, brave and sniveling.
 They are real people.

 This is John le Carré’s last novel published before his death in December, set in the upper realms of the British espionage establishment.
 The hero, 47-year-old MI6 agent Nat, is afraid he’s about to be shoved into retirement, but instead he’s given a lackluster post in a local backwater.
 Maybe this is to keep him out of trouble, but no matter, trouble finds him.